mre/endler.dev/content/2025/choosing-rust/index.md

 The industry is moving slowly, but not that slowly.
 You'd be surprised to find out how many established companies use Rust without even announcing it or thinking of it as "novelty".

-> "Its part of the woke mind virus infecting software"
+> "It's part of the woke mind virus infecting software"

 Imagine thinking memory safety is a political conspiracy.

 > "100% orchestrated"

-Multiple people in the Twitter thread were convinced this is some coordinated master plan rather than developers choosing better tools while the very maintainers of git and core-utils openly discussed their motivations in public forums for everyone to see.
+Multiple people in the Twitter thread were convinced this is some coordinated master plan rather than developers choosing better tools, while the very maintainers of git and coreutils openly discussed their motivations in public forums for everyone to see.

 > "They're trying to replace/erase C. It's not going to happen"